pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 ---

-I've been continuously delivering software for about three years now and I've gained quite a lot of insight into what works and what doesn't for us at least.
-Here's a what I've learned along the way.
+I've been continuously delivering software for about three years now and I've gained some insight into what works and what doesn't (for us at least).
+Here's what I've learned along the way.

 <!-- end -->